 While talk therapy focuses on verbal processing, somatic therapy integrates body awareness to address trauma.
 The benefits of somatic therapy include deeper emotional release and nervous system regulation.
 Various types of somatic therapy are especially helpful for stress-related conditions like somatic therapy for anxiety.

-Embodied Wisdom, Straight to Your Inbox
+Embodied Wisdom, Right to Your Inbox

-Join our community for exclusive announcements regarding workshops, trainings, and resources.
+Join our community of somatic practitioners, and receive exclusive announcements for programs, special offers, and resources.